“Nobody Died At Sandy Hook”

 “Classrooms and hallways were used for storage, jammed with furniture and office supplies.” pg.
 32

-From this perspective, the odd numbered rooms are on the left and the even numbered rooms are on the right, with the numbers ascending as they get closer to the lobby.
-I’ve labeled the height markers that were posted on the lower half of the wall between rooms #3 and #5 as well as the “Warm up to a good story” display between rooms #10 and #12, for future reference:
+In this view, odd-numbered rooms are on the left, and even-numbered rooms are on the right, with room numbers increasing as you move toward the lobby.
+For clarity, I’ve highlighted the height markers posted on the wall between rooms #3 and #5 and the “Warm up to a good story” display located between rooms #10 and #12 for easy reference.

-A blue tarp has been hung between the lobby and hallway while red biohazard bags can be seen on the floor between rooms #10 and #12.
-Some of the other items here can also be seen in earlier photos: white and blue portable storage racks, like the one seen on the very right, can be seen in Walkley’s scene photos, pages 161-162 (in room #10, which is Victoria Soto’s 1st grade classroom).
-They can also be seen in Tranquilo’s back up scene photos 1, on pages 167 and 200.
-Those same photos also show what are likely the same two desk chairs (as well as accompanying computer desk) seen on the left.
+A blue tarp has been hung between the lobby and hallway, blocking visibility beyond, and red biohazard bags are on the floor between rooms #10 and #12.
+Several other items visible here appear in earlier photos: white and blue portable storage racks, like the one on the far right, are visible in Walkley’s scene photos (pages 161–162), inside room #10 (Victoria Soto’s 1st-grade classroom).
+Tranquilo’s backup scene photos #1 (pages 167 and 200) show these same racks and what are likely the same two desk chairs and accompanying computer desk on the left.

-Here is the view seen above, represented on Sandy Hook’s floor plan:
+For orientation, here’s this view represented on the Sandy Hook floor plan:

-Visible on the floor by room #5 is SWAT gear (including a helmet), a LifePak 15 defibrillator/monitor, an EMT’s backpack, and a bag containing MCI (mass-casualty incident) equipment.
+By room #5 on the floor, you can spot SWAT equipment, including a helmet, a LifePak 15 defibrillator/monitor, an EMT’s backpack, and a bag containing MCI (mass-casualty incident) supplies.

-Not really as described, is it?
-Unfortunately for “Dr. Eowyn”/Chang, the second composite that I created using four photos taken from the other side of the room, just inside the door (Walkley’s scene photos, pages 244-247), make the room look even less cluttered:
+Not quite as “jammed” as described, is it?
+Unfortunately for Chang, my second composite—created using four photos taken from the other side of the room, just inside the door (pages 244-247 of Walkley’s scene photos)—shows the room looking even less cluttered than the first set.
+It’s clear that the special education classroom was nothing like the chaotic image Chang tried to present:

-You can see in both composites that there is absolutely no fire hazard here as “Dr. Eowyn”/Maria Chang claims.
-There is a clear, unobstructed path to the door.
-Furthermore, personal effects, such as jackets and water bottles, can be seen everywhere in both photos.
-There even appears to be coffee brewing to the left of the previous composite photo as well as a December, 2012 calendar just right of center.
-Overall, there’s plenty of evidence here that this was indeed an active classroom and school.
+As seen in both composites, there is no fire hazard here as Maria Chang claims.
+The path to the door is clear and unobstructed.
+Additionally, personal items such as jackets and water bottles are visible in both photos, further indicating an active classroom.
+In fact, you can even spot coffee brewing to the left in the first composite, and a December 2012 calendar is prominently visible just to the right of center.
+All of this points to the fact that this was indeed an active classroom and a functioning school.

-So what we’re left with are three distinct possibilities, listed here in order of probability (in my opinion, of course):
+With that in mind, we are left with three distinct possibilities, listed here in order of likelihood (based on my analysis, of course):

-1. “Dr. Eowyn”/Maria Hsia Chang and James Fetzer intentionally and disingenuously presented photos out of order and out of context in order to create a false narrative and sell some books.
+- Intentional Deception: “Dr. Eowyn”/Maria Hsia Chang and James Fetzer deliberately presented photos out of order and context to fabricate a false narrative in order to sell books.

-2. Despite having access to the same exact resources that I did while debunking this claim, “Dr. Eowyn”/Maria Hsia Chang still managed to make an enormous and embarrassing mistake that went undetected by James Fetzer and his team of “researchers”.
+- Unintentional Error: Despite having access to the same resources I used to debunk this claim, Maria Chang made a significant mistake that went unnoticed by James Fetzer and his allegedly highly educated team of researchers.

 “Then there is this photo of a pile of dust underneath an alleged bullet hole in a wall outside Room 1C, which looks suspiciously like the debris from someone drilling a pretend “bullet” hole into the ceramic wall-tile.” pg.
 32

-I’m actually a bit confused as to what “Dr. Eowyn”/Chang is implying here: is she suggesting that a bullet striking ceramic tile would not produce dust whereas a drill would?
+I’m genuinely confused about what Chang is implying here: is she suggesting that a bullet striking ceramic tile wouldn’t produce dust, whereas a drill would?
 I don’t understand how this could only be made with a drill.
-Were the numerous bullet holes and dings noted in my article on chapter one also made with a drill?
-Wouldn’t that be incredibly time consuming?
+Are the numerous bullet holes and dings noted in my article on Chapter One also supposed to have been made with a drill?
+That would be incredibly time-consuming, wouldn’t it?
 Why not just use a real gun?
-After all, if the school is abandoned, what’s the harm?
+After all, if the school was abandoned, what’s the harm?

 “Although the CNN image on the next page shows a wheelchair symbol painted on a parking space closest to the school’s front door, it is not painted in the now-familiar blue and white colors that have become ubiquitous certainly by 2012…